 However, when the temperature is hot outside, how else do we stay cool in our clothing?
 One style option that I’ve touched upon in the past was the maxi dress or skirt to keep your legs covered yet still cool.
 Today we’ll focus on shorter pants!

 The meaning of the term capri pants could vary from person to person.
 If you’ve been shopping lately, then many of you will have seen the cropped flares and culottes that are showing up in the stores.
-And then there are the ankle pants that were the subject of a post on Sixty and Me a year ago.
+And then there are the ankle pants that were the subject of an earlier post on Sixty and Me.
 Most of us think of them as a pair of trousers that end somewhere under the knee and above the ankle.

 I know that much of the controversy about capris stems from the fact that they interrupt the length of your legs and therefore make you appear shorter.
 But I’d like to compare this same feature with skirts.
 Most skirts, except maxi skirts, end somewhere in the middle of our legs and yet we don’t think they shorten our appearance.